krissrex/obsidian-html/README.md

 - [ ] Upload to PyPi
 - [ ] Write a GitHub Actions workflow to automate the process from vault to a publish GitHub Pages page
 - [ ] Support extra features added by the user through YAML metadatYAML metadata

+## Known issues

+- Links in headers lead to weird header ids, and thus malfunctioning header links from other pages.